disrupted-codes/disrupted-data/README.md

 ## TODO

-- 🟠 Add Disrupted data behaviour (In progress).
+- [x] Add Disrupted data behaviour (In progress).
-- [ ] Add logging and tracing.
+- 🟠 Add logging and tracing.
 - [ ] Add merkle tree to support grouping of user data.
 - [ ] disrupted-data Nostr client
 - [ ] Data fragmentation and joining to support.